GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    filePath="apiproduct-operations/env.sh">here</walkthrough-editor-open-file>
    to open the file in the editor

-   Then, source the `env.sh` file in the Cloud shell.
+   Then, save your changes, and source the `env.sh` file in the Cloud Shell.

    ```sh
    source ./env.sh